-What to do next
+- What to do next

-Unless you want to set local or group MAC addresses, or select a LAN speed, no configuration entries are required for an OSA-Express feature defined in QDIO mode (OSD channel).
+Unless you want to set local or group MAC addresses, or select a LAN speed, no configuration entries are required for an OSA-Express feature defined in QDIO mode.

-If you are configuring an OSA-Express non-QDIO (OSE channel) for FENET or 1000Base-T, go to "FENET and 1000Base-T Configuration Data."
+If you are configuring an OSA-Express non-QDIO for FENET or 1000Base-T, go to "FENET and 1000Base-T configuration data" on page 114.

-If you are configuring an OSA-Express non-QDIO (OSE channel) for TR, go to "Token Ring Configuration Data" on page 117.
+If you are configuring an OSA-Express non-QDIO for TR, go to "Token ring configuration data" on page 114.

-To activate a configuration using the GUI, see "Activating the Configuration" on page 124.
+To activate a configuration using the GUI, see "Activating the configuration" on page 115.

-FENET and 1000Base-T Configuration Data
+FENET and 1000Base-T configuration data

-If the OSA-Express FENET or 1000Base-T feature is set up in QDIO mode (channel type OSD), the configuration window is displayed and no entries are required.
+If the OSA-Express FENET or 1000Base-T feature is set up in QDIO mode, the configuration window is displayed and no entries are required.

-For both QDIO (OSD channels) or non-QDIO (OSE channels), you can specify the following settings:
+For both QDIO or non-QDIO, you can specify the following settings:

-- User data: You can enter up to 32 characters of descriptive information. - Local MAC address: You can specify a locally administered address that is valid for the LAN to which the OSA port is attached. - Group MAC addresses: You can enter multiple addresses of any destination group from which the port is to receive frames. - Port name: For both OSE (non-QDIO) and OSD (QDIO) CHPIDs that use the CS SNMP TCP/IP subagent, this name must match the name in the TCP/IP profile DEVICE and LINK statements.
-If this subagent is not used on OSE CHPIDs, the field is ignored.
-For more information about port name restrictions for OSD (QDIO) CHPIDs, see "Port name relief" on page 19. - Port speed: Auto-negotiate is the IBM default.
+- User data: You can enter up to 32 characters of descriptive information. · Local MAC address: You can specify a locally administered address that is valid for the LAN to which the OSA port is attached.
+Group MAC addresses: You can enter multiple addresses of any destination group from which the port is to receive frames.
+Port name: For both non-QDIO and QDIO CHPIDs that use the CS SNMP Т TCP/IP subagent, this name must match the name in the TCP/IP profile DEVICE and LINK statements or INTERFACE statement for QDIO.
+If this subagent is not T used on non-QDIO CHPIDs, the field is ignored.
+For more information about port T name restrictions for QDIO CHPIDs, see "Port name relief" on page 19.
+Port speed: Auto-negotiate is the IBM default.
 For FENET and 1000Base-T, you can specify 10 or 100 Mb/ps; for 1000Base-T, you can also specify 1000 Mb/ps full duplex only.

-For complete information on these fields, see the help panel.
-For information about Local MAC address, Group MAC addresses, or User data, see "MAC Addresses" on page 128.

-For OSD channels, you can save the configuration or define additional configurations.

-For OSE channels, continue to define or modify the following modes for the port:

-- TCP/IP (see "The TCP/IP OAT Entries" on page 117) - SNA (see "SNA Settings" on page 117) - Note: You cannot define MPC OAT entries for FENET or 1000Base-T on the z990 processor.

-To activate the configuration, see "Activating the Configuration" on page 124.
+For information about Local MAC address, Group MAC addresses, or User data, 1 see "MAC addresses" on page 126. Т For QDIO channels, you can save the configuration or define additional configurations.
+For non-QDIO channels, continue to define or modify the following modes for the port: • TCP/IP (see "The TCP/IP OAT entries" on page 115) • SNA (see "SNA configuration settings" on page 115) T Note: For z990 or newer, you cannot define MPC OAT entries for FENET or Т 1000Base-T on the z990 processor.
+To activate the configuration, see "Activating the configuration" on page 115.
+Token ring configuration data If the OSA-Express TR feature is set up in QDIO mode, the configuration window is displayed and no entries are required.
+I For both QDIO or non-QDIO, you can specify the following settings: • User data: You can enter up to 32 characters of descriptive information. · Local MAC address: You can specify a locally administered address that is valid for the LAN to which the OSA port is attached. • Group MAC addresses: You can enter multiple addresses of any destination group from which the port is to receive frames. - Port name: The field is ignored, but you can add additional user data. - Port speed: Auto-sense is the IBM default. - Functional address: The bit mask represents all token ring functional addresses for which the port accepts frames.